triton-inference-server/pytriton/docs/README.md

     return [outputs]
 ```

-The `infer_fn` receive the batched input data for the model and should return the batched outputs.
+The `infer_fn` receives the batched input data for the model and should return the batched outputs.

 In the next step you need to create a connection between Triton and the model.
 On that purpose the `Triton` class has to
 be used and the `bind` method is required to be called to create a dedicated connection between Triton Inference